Refused: Final tour and disbandment (2024–2025)

 In March 2024, Refused announced their first show in four years, at the Rosendal Garden Party in Stockholm, which was advertised as their "last festival performance in Sweden.
 Ever".
 However, it was cancelled the day before because frontman Dennis Lyxzén suffered a cardiac arrest.
-On 10 September 2024, the band announced US dates for a 2025 farewell tour alongside a 25th anniversary reissue of The Shape of Punk to Come.
+On 10 September 2024, the band announced a 2025 North American farewell tour alongside a 25th anniversary reissue of The Shape of Punk to Come.
+This leg of the tour began on 20 March in Washington, D.C. and ended on 8 April in Portland, Oregon.